 At implementation, Pontoon managed just two labour categories for this client however as the scope of the program grew to include additional full lifecycle IT, non-IT, clinical, call centre, distribution centres, payrolling business units, the MSP program needed to evolve from transactional to a more strategic and consultative approach.
 Our team provided clear change management processes to support the quickly growing company and additional business units to solve for the complexity of increasing labour categories and skillsets.

 It was clear with such complexity that the MSP program needed better adoption, improved branding, increased stakeholder support, and a more comprehensive and streamlined solution.
-As their managed service provider, Pontoon had to consult with key stakeholders and hiring managers on best practices to create an optimal hiring experience and program enhancements including visibility, cost savings, additional manpower and acting as their system of record.
+As their managed service provider, Pontoon had to consult with key stakeholders and hiring managers on best practices to create an optimal hiring experience and program enhancements, including visibility, cost savings, additional manpower and acting as their system of record.

-To keep up with acquisitions, our team has developed a library of templates to quickly on-board and improve implementation from new hiring teams.
+To keep up with acquisitions, our team has developed a library of templates to quickly onboard and improve implementation from new hiring teams.
 The Pontoon acquisition project plan includes transition strategies, change management, training materials and communication protocols.
 The team is agile and flexible but has a strong framework in place at the start of each acquisition, which has built significant trust in our team and the confidence that Pontoon can support the always-growing organisation.

 The Pontoon Program Director completed Six Sigma training which has led to optimised processes across labour categories, job titles, and companies, as well as reduced inefficiencies and redundancies.
-We will expand training to the rest of the program team in 2019.

 With such complexity, Pontoon’s Supplier Partnership team plays a key role in the equation.
 Some significant areas of focus for supply chain strategy include: